Key Highlights

 13. Austria

-Austria is one of the EU's hardest countries to get citizenship.
+Austria is one of the EU's hardest countries to get citizenship in.
 The reason is that it has one of the EU's longest timelines for citizenship.
 You'll need to have residency in the country for a minimum of 10 years before applying for naturalisation.
 Followed by a B2 German language skill.

 14. Monaco